Selling a home quickly in Torrance, California

 But what if you need to sell very quickly?

 Possibly you are under some financial pressure or have other reasons for wanting to make a quick sale in Torrance.
 Usually, when you sell your home, you make some repairs and updates to present it as nicely as possible to obtain the best price.
-But if you need to sell your house in Torrance fast, you may not have time to do all that.
+But if you want to sell your house in Torrance fast, you may not have time to do all that.
 Your best choice may be a cash offer.